AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Sword & Shield 】────────── ###

 #### 【 New Parry Option 】 ####
-The following changes are intended to give hunters an additional defensive option that fits the theme of the weapon (parrying with a buckler shield) while increasing variety in gameplay.
+The following changes are intended to give Hunters an additional defensive option that fits the theme of the weapon (parrying with a buckler shield) while increasing variety in gameplay.
 Hunters that master this new technique will be able to weave counter-attacks against weaker Monster attacks into their existing play.
 - Parry (previously Guard Slash):
 	- Now has a guardpoint starting from 0.10s from the start of the animation, lasting 0.20s (12 frames at 60fps).
 	- When hit during the guardpoint, small knockbacks will result in immediately counter-attacking with a Shield Bash.
 This Shield Bash can combo into Leaping Slash (△ on PS, Y on XB) or directly into Perfect Rush (O on PS, B on XB).